Mattia-Ruta/notes/Laravel and Lumen/Lumen Installation.md

 - - - -

 # Starting Development Server
+Use Laravel's built in PHP dev server wrapper

+In project folder

+`php artisan serve`

+Use custom port

+`php artisan serve --port=9000`

-Use PHP's built in dev server
+Or use PHP's built in dev server

 `php -S localhost:8000 -t public`

 Now you can access the site on http://localhost:8000